jonnygreenwald/fountain-js/readme.md

 Fountain-ts is a TypeScript based parser for the screenplay format [Fountain](http://fountain.io/).
 Based on Matt Daly's [fountain-js](https://github.com/mattdaly/Fountain.js).

+## Deprecation Notice

+The package known as `fountain.ts` is being deprecated in favor of `fountain-js`.
+Please visit the [fountain-js NPM package](https://www.npmjs.com/package/fountain-js) for latest versions for this codebase.

 ## Syntax Support

 Supports up to `v 1.1` of the [Fountain syntax](https://www.fountain.io/syntax#section-changes).